Nick Porzig: International representative rowing

 At the Australian Institute of Sport in 1993 Porzig was initially paired with Robert Jahrling and they won their early 5 km time trials beating other combinations of their cohort.
 Nevertheless coach Reinhold Batschi changed out the combination and paired Porzig with Jaime Fernandez.

-Porzig made his Australian representative debut in the seven seat of the men's eight who competed at the 1993 World Rowing Championships on Racize, Croatia and placed fourth.
-In 1994 Batschi selected and coached Porzing and Fernandez in the Australian coxed four with David Weightman, Shane McLaughlin and with Brett Hayman on the rudder.
+Porzig made his Australian representative debut in the seven seat of the men's eight who competed at the 1993 World Rowing Championships in Racize, Croatia and placed fourth.
+In 1994 Batschi selected and coached Porzing and Fernandez in the Australian coxed four with David Weightman, Shane McLaughlin and Brett Hayman on the rudder.
 They placed fifth at the World Championships in Indianapolis.
 That four also contested and won gold at the 1994 Commonwealth Regatta in Ontario, Canada held alongside the 1994 Commonwealth Games.

 In 1995 Porzig was back in the Australian eight where he would stay for the rest of national representative career.
 At the 1995 World Rowing Championships in Tampere Finland and stroked by Rob Scott they finish overall eleventh.
 Porzig, Fernandez, Jahrling, Hayman and Ben Dodwell remained in the Australian eight into the 1996 Olympic year and were joined in the crew by the Stewart twins and the New South Wales pair of Walker and Wearne taking over in the stern end.
 At the 1996 Atlanta Olympics the Australian eight rowed to a sixth place.

 Following a post-Olympic break Porzig stepped back into the eight for the 1998 World Rowing Championships in Cologne where they rowed to a sixth placing.
 In 1999 the crew raced at the World Rowing Cup III before contesting the 1999 World Rowing Championships in St Catharine's Canada where they missed the A final and finished in seventh place.
 His brother David had gained a seat in the Australian eight in 1997 and they raced together in that boat in 1998 and 1999.

 In 2000 the Australian eight qualified for the Olympics and raced at two Rowing World Cups in the lead up campaign as well as at the Henley Royal Regatta where they raced as an Australian Institute of Sport eight and won that year's Grand Challenge Cup.
 Porzig was in the two seat of the eight with his old AIS training mates Jahrling and Fernandez.
 They were joined by Christian Ryan, Alastair Gordon, Stuart Welch, Daniel Burke, the champion Mike McKay with Hayman on the rudder.
 At Sydney 2000 the Australian eight won their heat in a pace that blew away the eventual gold medallists Great Britain.
 However in the final they started slowly and their late sprint home left them 0.8 seconds behind the Brits at the line and taking the silver Olympic medal in a thrilling finish.
 It was the final representative appearance for Nick Porzig.